Iran men's national basketball team: Early years

-In 1948, the Iran national basketball team participated in the 1948 London Olympics, their first appearance in the competition.
+In 1948, the Iran national basketball team participated in th London Olympics, their first appearance in the competition.

 In 1951, Iran participated in the first Asian Games held in Delhi and placed third in Asia.

 In 1959, Iran participated in the EuroBasket held in Turkey.

 2007 FIBA Asia Championship

 Placed in the dreaded "Group of Death" alongside China, the Philippines, and Jordan, the Iranians won all three group matches to make it to the next round.
 In the quarterfinals, Iran went 2–1, to make it to semifinals, following victories over Chinese Taipei and Qatar, and then routed Kazakhstan, 75–62, in the semifinals.

 The Iranians then beat Lebanon 74–69, with Hamed Haddadi scoring 31 points.
 Not only did it avenge an 82–60 defeat in the quarterfinals, they also became the first Western Asian team to win the tournament, and thus make it to the 2008 Beijing Olympics.

 2008 Beijing Olympic Games

 In being crowned the 2007 Asian Champions, the Iranians qualified for the 2008 Beijing games for the first time in 60 years.
-The Olympic experience led to a flurry of opportunities for the Iranian players, as they traveled across the world in preparation for the games, including a visit to the US.They also Defeat Serbia (72–70) before the start of the tournament in 2008 FIBA Diamond Ball.Iran was placed in Group A, along with Lithuania, Russia, Argentina, Croatia, and Australia, suffering five defeats.
+The Olympic experience led to a flurry of opportunities for the Iranian players, as they traveled across the world in preparation for the games, including a visit to the US.
+They also defeated Serbia (72–70) before the start of the tournament in 2008 FIBA Diamond Ball.Iran was placed in Group A, along with Lithuania, Russia, Argentina, Croatia, and Australia, suffering five defeats.
 The Olympic experience opened doors for players such as Hamed Haddadi, and Iranian captain Samad Nikkhah Bahrami to play in the NBA (National Basketball Association) and sign in the top French League.

 Haddadi finished with averages of 16.6 points per game, 11.2 rebounds per game, and 2.6 blocks per game, leading the entire tournament in the latter two categories.
 His highlight performance was in the game against Argentina when he put up 21 points and 16 rebounds.